 Carbonyl compounds are known to have adverse effects on human health.
-They can be emitted directly from primary sources (motor vehicle emissions, and incomplete combustion), or can be formed secondarily via atmospheric photo-oxidation reactions.
-They play an important role in the formation of ozone in the atmosphere, and are of great interest to atmospheric researchers, as is particulate matter.
+They can be emitted directly from primary sources (motor vehicle emissions, and incomplete combustion), or can be formed secondarily via atmospheric photo-oxidation reactions.10 They play an important role in the formation of ozone in the atmosphere, and are of great interest to atmospheric researchers, as is particulate matter.
 Particulates are a mixture of solid particles and liquid droplets found in the air.
 Of interest to researchers are two different classes of particulates: coarse (having a diameter of 10 micrometers or less), and fine (having a diameter of 2.5 micrometers or less).
-Fine particles are small enough to be inhaled deep into the lungs, and cause serious health problems.
-Fine particulates are the major cause of visibility issues in many parts of the U.S. A correlation of the annual average carbonyl concentration data was performed with both the $PM{10}$ , and $PM{2.5}$ annual average data sets.
+Fine particulates are the major cause of visibility issues in many parts of the U.S. A correlation of the annual average carbonyl concentration data was performed with both the PM10, and PM{2.5} annual average data sets for 2004 through 2016.
 The results of the correlation are presented in Table 12.

-Wang et al., "Seasonal Variation and Source Apportionment of Atmospheric Carbonyl Compounds in Urban Kaohsiung, Taiwan."
-Aerosol and Air Quality Research, 10: 559-570, 2010. http://aaqr.org/VOL10\No6\December2010/5\AAQR-10-07-OA-0059\559-570.pdf
+10 Wang et al., "Seasonal Variation and Source Apportionment of Atmospheric Carbonyl Compounds in Urban Kaohsiung, Taiwan."
+Aerosol and Air Quality Research, 10: 559-570, 2010. http://aaqr.org/VOL10_No6_December2010/5_AAQR-10-07-OA-0059_559-570.pdf